SachinPuranik/docs/index.md

 ProxyAPI is a classic tool for software developers to Mock their API's in static and dynamic way.
 You can also use it for mocking criss-cross usecases in RESTFul API's(RESTFul), Web Sockets(WebSock) and Server Side Events (SSE).

-## Testing environment <a name="environment"></a>
+## Prerequisite <a name="prerequisite"></a>

 You can use any client side tool to test your api's at your end.

 You can then call these all api's in your application exactly the same way.

 1. We recommond you to use tool ***POSTMAN*** for the testing purpose. it supports both rest api and WebSock testing.
 2. While testing you need to add the ***collection-key*** header to http-header section of postman. so it can access appropriate processor/collecion/API's.
-3. Do not forget the SSE clients
+3. While testing the Cross API scnario as in Ex.
+Mango Booking, the named SSE client *MangoSupplier* should be already connected to server.

 ## Features  <a name="features"></a>